Partnerships & Sponsors

 Hilton Primary School

 The garden is located on Department of Education land at the site of Hilton Primary School.
 Hilton Harvest and the School enjoy a wonderful and productive synergy!
-The Pre-primary, Kindy and Kulunga Kindy have plots in the garden and do seasonal planting and harvesting.
+The school has a plot in the garden and do seasonal planting and harvesting.

 City of Fremantle